-- 2304 Duplex shall be specified.
-It is expected that Type 2304, with its lower Nickel content will be less expensive, but still adequate for rehabilitation service life; - Where the remaining life of the bridge is less than 35 years, conventional concrete and black steel shall be used; - Where the remaining life of the bridge is between 35 and 45 years, Premium Reinforcement is only required in exposed surfaces being replaced as part of rehabilitation; - Where the remaining life of the bridge is above 45 years, the extent of Premium Reinforcement shall be the same as for a new bridge.
+- Where stainless steel is used, 2304 Duplex shall be specified.
+It is expected that Type 2304, with its lower Nickel content will be less expensive, but still adequate for the rehabilitation service life; - Where the remaining service life of the bridge is less than 35 years, conventional concrete and black steel shall be used; - Where the remaining service life of the bridge is between 35 and 45 years, Premium Reinforcement is only required in exposed surfaces being replaced as part of rehabilitation: - Where the remaining service life of the bridge is above longer than 45 years, the extent of Premium Reinforcement, for components which require replacement, shall be the same as for a new bridge.

 Where bridges are being widened, the reinforcement requirements shall be as specified by the Structural Section, with consideration to the remaining life of the widened portion, and whether it will survive beyond the remaining life of the existing components of the bridge.
-Premium Reinforcing is not required for selected components or structures that are covered by specific standards and that have a design life less than 50 years, such as footings of sign support structures and footings of high mast pole structures.
+Premium Reinforcing is not required for selected components or structures that are covered by specific standards and that have a design Service-life life less than 50 years, such as footings of sign support structures and footings of high mast pole structures.